rmbolger/Posh-ACME/docs/Plugins/Windows.md

 On Windows client OSes, you will need to download and install the appropriate Remote Server Administration Tools (RSAT) for your OS.
 The installers are historically OS specific.
 Here are links for [Windows 10](https://www.microsoft.com/en-us/download/details.aspx?id=45520), [Windows 8.1](https://www.microsoft.com/en-us/download/details.aspx?id=39296), [Windows 8](https://www.microsoft.com/en-us/download/details.aspx?id=28972), and [Windows 7](https://www.microsoft.com/en-us/download/details.aspx?id=7887).

+!!! warning
-*Warning: The vast majority of testing for this plugin was done on Windows 10 and Windows Server 2016.
-Please submit [issues](https://github.com/rmbolger/Posh-ACME/issues) if you run into problems on downlevel OSes.*
+    The vast majority of testing for this plugin was done on Windows 10 and Windows Server 2016.
+Please submit [issues](https://github.com/rmbolger/Posh-ACME/issues) if you run into problems on downlevel OSes.

 ### PSRemoting and New-CimSession